membraneframework-labs/guide/chapter1/element.md

 # Implementing new element

 Implementing new element is very similar to declaring new pipeline.
-All you have to do is create new module and implement some callbacks.
+All you have to do is create a new module and implement some callbacks.

 The first decision to make is to specify what kind of element we are going to implement: `source`, `sink` or `filter`.
-In this chapter we will implement very simple filter that counts received buffers and passes them to next element.
+In this chapter, we will implement a very simple filter that counts received buffers and passes them to next element.
 It will build simple statistics and send them to Pipeline via `Membrane.Message` mechanism.

 ## Base module